luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 [Swiss-Prot database](https://www.uniprot.org/):
 -includes TrEMBL.
 Swiss-prot is a manually curated subset of this.
+Gives information on Function & GO on Proteins & Genes.

 # **[Sequence Ontology](http://www.sequenceontology.org/browser/obob.cgi)**
 There are >2,400 terms associated with sequences in the genome.
 Sequence Ontology defines sequence features used in biological annotations.